rachellecha/pokemon/README.md

 ## How I built it
 I used R to create this.
 Some packages I used were tidyverse, ggplot2, stringr, rvest, jsonlite, etc. As I will explain further in "Challenges," there was no available dataset of the information I wanted so I had to web scrape to get it.

+The data isn't completely accurate because I didn't take into account differences in running/biking speeds between games.
+I just used the newest game (Pokemon Sworkd/Shield) to measure the time

 ## Challenges I ran into
 I scraped bulbapedia.net for egg hatching data since there was no available data.
 This was my first time webscraping and the data was messy!
 The website didn't have many html divisions/containers so I basically scraped the whole website into a one column table with over 8000 entries.
 I then worked on putting each type of data into different columns and renamed them.
 I turned 8000+ entries into 800 entries!